Lattice-QCD validation of hadron mass and trace-anomaly decomposition sum rules

-These procedures provide hadronic matrix elements of component $\tilO_{i,\rs}$, nonperturbatively renormalized in the gradient-flow scheme at multiple flow times $\tf$ and for three lattice spacings.
+\emph{Hadronic matrix elements of $\msbar$-renormalized EMT.---} These procedures provide hadronic matrix elements of component $\tilO_{i,\rs}$, nonperturbatively renormalized in the gradient-flow scheme at multiple flow times $\tf$ and for three lattice spacings.
 To obtain matrix elements of $\tilO_{i,\rs}$ renormalized in the $\msbar$ scheme at $\mu=2~\mathrm{GeV}$, we perform three sequential steps: (i) continuum, $a\to0$, extrapolations of the gradient-flow–renormalized $\tilO_{i,\rs}$ matrix elements at each $\tf$; (ii) one- and two-loop perturbative scheme conversion of the continuum-extrapolated matrix elements to the $\msbar$ scheme at $\mu=2~\mathrm{GeV}$ for each $\tf$; (iii) zero-flow-time, $\tf\to0$, extrapolations of the resulting $\msbar$-renormalized matrix elements.

 At each $\tf$, the $a\to0$ extrapolation is carried out by fitting $\langle H|\tilO_{i,\rs}|H\rangle(\tf,a)=\langle H|\tilO_{i,\rs}|H\rangle(\tf,0)+a^2 X_{i,\rs}(\tf)$ using uncorrelated bootstrap samples from the three ensembles to determine $\langle H|\tilO_{i,\rs}|H\rangle(\tf,0)$.
 For all operators and $\tf$ values investigated, the linear $a^2$ behavior is well supported by the data.
-Representative examples are shown in \autoref{fig:continuum} for $\sum_{k=1}^3\langle \eta_c|\tilO_{1,kk}/3|\eta_c\rangle/(2M_{\eta_c})$ (upper) and $\sum_{k=1}^3\langle \eta_c|\tilO_{3,kk}/3|\eta_c\rangle/(2M_{\eta_c})$ (lower) at $\tf=5\epsilon_f$.
+Representative examples are shown in \autoref{fig:continuum} for $\sum_{k=1}^3\langle \eta_c|\tilO_{1,kk}/3|\eta_c\rangle/(2M^2_{\eta_c})$ (upper) and $\sum_{k=1}^3\langle \eta_c|\tilO_{3,kk}/3|\eta_c\rangle/(2M^2_{\eta_c})$ (lower) at $\tf=5\epsilon_f$.